+- Molds grow only on the surface of

+wood and may be removed from

+wood surfaces with no structural

+damage to wood.
+EPA/OSHA/FEMA/

+CDC recommend bleach to "clean/

+remove" mold from wood.
+As do we.

 - Dry rot (fungus ... not mold) on the other hand grows inside of wood.

 Destroys wood.
-But again mold does not destroy wood. - The paper face of drywall supports mold growth and of course is damaged / destroyed by mold.
+But again mold does not destroy wood.

+- The paper face of drywall supports mold growth and of course given enough time can be damaged / destroyed by mold.